angular/angular/src/cdk/drag-drop/drag-drop.md

 ### Customizing the drag preview
 When a `cdkDrag` element is picked up, it will create a preview element visible while dragging.
 By default, this will be a clone of the original element positioned next to the user's cursor.
-This preview can be customized, though, by providing a custom template via `*cdkDragPreview`:
+This preview can be customized, though, by providing a custom template via `*cdkDragPreview`.
+Note that the cloned element will remove its `id` attribute in order to avoid having multiple elements with the same `id` on the page.
+This will cause any CSS that targets that `id` not to be applied.

 <!-- example(cdk-drag-drop-custom-preview) -->